risk-first/website/estimating/Fill-The-Bucket.md

   - The mean over all _n_ fence panels is _n x m_.
   - The new variance is _n x v_.

 This is what is going on in the above graphs.
 The area under each curve is the _probability distribution_.
-When you paint any given fence panel (the first, red graph), you'd expect it to be a single spot from under the graph, taken at random.
-Given that there is more space under the graph around the mean, we'd expect our fence-painting times to be clustered around the mean.
+When you paint any given fence panel (the first, red graph), you'd expect the time taken to be a single spot from under the graph, picked at random.
+Given that there is more area under the graph around the mean, we'd expect our fence-painting times to be clustered around the mean.

 The second, blue graph extrapolates the single panel distribution to show how long the whole job will take.
-It the variance for a single panel is large, then the likely time to paint the whole fence could vary by _hours_.
+It the variance for a single panel is large and the number of panels painted is large, then the time to paint the whole fence could vary by _hours_.

 ## Sampling Error